|

 contact with water and intended for human consumption

-thereof on the market, to ensure, with respect to a holder of a certificate
+prior to placement thereof on the market, to ensure, with respect to a holder

-of accreditation 4a) or holder of authorization (Section 83c) pursuant to
+of a certificate of accreditation 4a) or holder of authorization (Section

-verification must be provided according to an extraction Products intended for contact with
+and verification must be provided according to an extraction Products intended for

 determined by an extraction c)